azizzaeny/composable/readme.md

 ## Composable

 Collection of functions that can be composed to solve programming problem.
-Library functional programming, data structure, UI development, pushing side-effects to the last
+Provide reusable toolkit, General purpose library Functional Programming, Pattern Side-effects modules, Data structure Algorithm

     Composable is to make or form by combining things.

-Provide reusable toolkit, General purpose library Functional Programming, Side-effects modules, Data structure development

 ### Packages